Housing

 Most Spanish students in Madrid live with their families while they are students.
 Thus, GU students choosing to stay with a host family will parallel the situation of their Spanish peers.
 By living with a host family, they will have the opportunity to learn about Spanish culture on a daily basis: family dynamics, foods, space issues, etc. Though they must be aware that they are guests in the home, they often become quite close to the family members.
 Students must adapt to basic cohabitation norms but will also enjoy a lot of freedom in their leisure time.
 Students are not expected to do babysitting or other chores and do not have curfews.

 "Families" vary from single professional women to full families (couples with children and or grandparents).
 Almost all the families live in very central locations in Madrid.
 Those that are not that central usually compensate this by their excellent relationships with our students.
-All families live near a subway stop.

 One of the many positive aspects of the family is their personalized attention to our students.
 This is especially appreciated at the beginning of their stay (when students have not yet developed many friendships) or when they are ill.
 Also, families are usually very accommodating to food restrictions, though we urge students to try to be adapt to the Mediterranean diet.
 Participants requiring special food needs would do better in families without children since host parents will be more open to prepare special foods.
 If food restrictions are many, we suggest students choose a family offering kitchen rights and cook their own meals.
 This option is very limited, but does exist.